About the Social Work Program

 Why should you choose SAU’s social work program?

-- Our Social Work program is accredited by the Council on Social Work Education.
+- It’s accredited by the Council on Social Work Education.

 - Our faculty is dedicated to mentoring, nurturing and supporting students as they develop academically and professionally.

-- We encourage our majors in social work to explore how to integrate their Christian faith with the knowledge and skills that they gain with their bachelor of social work as they prepare for their professional career.
+- We encourage our majors to integrate the Christian faith with the knowledge and skills that they acquire in college.

-The courses for the 43-hour social work major include such subject areas as human behavior in the social environment, racial and cultural minorities, statistics for the behavioral sciences, social welfare policies, and practice with communities and organizations
+Courses for the 43-hour social work major cover topics such as human behavior in the social environment, racial and cultural minorities, statistics for the behavioral sciences and social welfare policies.

-View the course requirements, layout and course descriptions as well as learn more about the social work program at Spring Arbor University in the social work catalog taken from the undergraduate catalog.
+View course requirements and descriptions for the social work program at SAU in the undergraduate catalog.

 - Nursing homes

 - Criminal justice agencies